 Joint Pain Relief: When Should You Avoid Aspirin?

 You should not take aspirin if you know you are allergic to it.
 You should also avoid aspirin if you:

 - Have stomach ulcers

 - Have bleeding problems

 If you drink more than three alcoholic drinks per day, don’t take aspirin.
 Doing so could increase your risk of stomach upset and gastrointestinal (GI) bleeding.
 If you have kidney or liver disease, talk to your doctor before using aspirin.

-Using Acetaminophen to Relieve Arthritis Pain
+Using Acetaminophen to Relieve Joint Pain

 Acetaminophen is also the active ingredient in many products labeled "aspirin-free pain reliever" or "non-aspirin pain reliever."
 To be sure what you’re getting in a medicine, read the ingredients.